Learning French Words Through Etymology and Mnemonics

 A New Approach to Vocabulary Study

-Learning French Words Through Etymology and Mnemonics is the second book in the “Learning Foreign Language Words Through Etymology and Mnemonics” series (the first being Learning Spanish Words Through Etymology and Mnemonics).
+Learning French Words Through Etymology and Mnemonics is the second book in the “Learning Foreign Language Words Through Etymology and Mnemonics” series (the first being Learning Spanish Words and the upcoming third Learning Italian Words).
 It makes use of etymology to help you remember French words, and failing that, suggests a mnemonic.
 This is the only book on the market that combines these two approaches.
 The amount and depth of etymology is carefully chosen to be practical and not overwhelm an average reader.
 The suggested mnemonics aim to help an educated English-speaking person.
-An adult or young adult who likes learning vocabulary with some word analysis instead of rote memory will find this book to be helpful and a joy to read.
-With about 2700 words selected from 7200 in the Lexique corpus sorted in frequency order, this book can be used either as a dictionary or for leisure reading.
+An adult or young adult who likes learning vocabulary with some word analysis instead of rote memory will find this book helpful and a joy to read.
+With about 2800 words selected from 7200 in the Lexique corpus sorted in frequency order, this book can be used either as a dictionary or for leisure reading.
 The mnemonics for the words are particularly helpful for short-term memory needed in taking an exam, while the etymological, cultural, or other interesting information provided for most of the words will serve you for years to come.

 Different Study Methods

 Sample PagesThe main text of this little dictionary arranges the words in the order of their usage frequency per Lexique.org word frequency.
 Sample pages 1 through 8 below are in this order as well.
 The book is being updated on a daily basis.
 As of mid-November 2023, the book has 426 pages (index not included).

 The word frequency data generated from the Lexique corpus is in this file.
 (This data can also be used to help with word choice in writing.
 For example, if you prefer a more common word for the sense of "to try", essayer at the frequency position 313 is definitely better than tâcher at 2595.)